Riptod/mate.internetshop/README.md

 * [Authors](#authors)

 ## <a name="description"></a>Project description
 A web application where a user can go to a store, view available products, add products to the bucket, create orders with selected products, and view their orders.
+There is also a registration and user login

-The administrator can manage the user list and product list.
+The administrator can manage the user list, product list and delete orders.

 ## <a name="structure"></a>Project Structure
 * Java 11